awsdocs/amazon-cloudwatch-user-guide/doc_source/CloudWatch_Synthetics_Library_python_selenium.md

 The following sections contain information about the CloudWatch Synthetics runtime versions for Python and Selenium Webdriver\.
 Selenium is an open\-source browser automation tool\.
 For more information about Selenium, see [www\.selenium\.dev/](https://www.selenium.dev)

-The naming convention for these runtime versions is `syn-language-frameworkmajorversion.minorversion`\.
+The naming convention for these runtime versions is `syn-language-framework-majorversion.minorversion`\.

 ## syn\-python\-selenium\-1\.0<a name="CloudWatch_Synthetics_runtimeversion-syn-python-selenium-1.0"></a>